 LPN to Bachelor of Science Nursing Option

 Advance your nursing career while you work.
 Employment forecasts predict an increasing demand for professional nurses.
 Rapid changes in health care and technology require the nursing profession to continually expand its role.
-The online LPN to BSN degree program is for the licensed practical nurse (LPN) with an associate degree in nursing who wants to complete a bachelor's degree (BSN) in nursing and become eligible for licensure as a registered nurse.
+The online LPN to BSN degree program is for the licensed practical nurse (LPN) with a diploma, certificate or associate degree in nursing who wants to complete a bachelor's degree (BSN) in nursing and become eligible for licensure as a registered nurse.
 We offer a curricular pathway tailored for the working LPN.
 The NDSU nursing program provides an opportunity for nurses to earn a bachelor's degree primarily online.

 This program currently receives more applications than it can accommodate, so be sure to plan ahead for admission into this program.

 Career opportunities for BSN program graduates include positions in hospitals, schools, community agencies, the military, insurance companies, nursing homes, clinics, businesses and research settings.
 Graduates are prepared to work in a variety of settings that demand critical thinking, autonomy, collaboration and accountability.

 For additional information, please review the School of Nursing website.